-Brittany: France shooting suspect under investigation for murder - prosecutor
+Brittany: France shooting suspect under investigation for murder

 - Published

-The suspect held over the fatal shooting of an 11-year-old British girl in France has been placed under investigation for murder, police say.
+The suspect held over the fatal shooting of an 11-year-old British girl in France is under investigation for murder, prosecutors say.

 Solaine Thornton was shot dead while playing on a swing in her garden on Saturday evening.

-The suspect, a 71-year-old man, reportedly shut himself in his house following the incident.

-But he eventually surrendered to police and was arrested along with his wife, who has since been released.
+The younger girl ran to another neighbour's house to raise the alarm and is now said to be in shock.

+A local resident told French media that the younger child ran to neighbours shouting: "My sister is dead, my sister is dead".

-A search of the couple's property also uncovered two rifles, one of which had not been previously declared, prosecutor Camille Miansoni said.
+A search of the couple's property also uncovered two rifles, one of which had not been previously declared,

 The couple, both Dutch nationals, tested positive for alcohol and cannabis.
 They had no previous convictions, prosecutors said.

-Mr Miansoni said the couple, who lived next door to the family, had been in conflict with their British neighbours over works taking place on their property.

-Mr Miansoni said the suspect had gone into his home to fetch one of the guns and returned to the garden, getting as close as 10m to his neighbours before opening fire and shooting three or four times.
-This suggested a level of premeditation, he said.

-Police said he had expressed regret, and that a mental health assessment had found nothing notable.
+Mr Miansoni said the suspect had expressed regret, and that a mental health assessment had found nothing notable.

+The UK Foreign, Commonwealth and Development Office (FCDO) said it was providing assistance to a British family.